As a future Minnesota accounting student, you can choose from a range of over 70 institutions offering undergraduate and graduate degrees.

 Although becoming an accountant is a challenge, the benefits range from almost guaranteed employment to opportunities for leadership and high pay levels.

-If you do decide to become certified, you will need to complete 150 credits of college education and you will have to pass all four sections of the CPA exam.
-Moreover, you will have to acquire one or two years of accounting experience before you can apply for the CPA license.
+If you decide to become certified, you’ll need to complete 150 credits of college education and pass all four sections of the CPA exam.
+Moreover, you’ll have to acquire one or two years of accounting experience before you can apply for CPA licensure.

-Depending on your state’s legislation, you may also need to pass an ethics examination and you might have to take continuing professional education courses throughout your career in order to renew your license.
+Depending on your state’s legislation, you may also need to pass an ethics examination.
+Finally, you might have to take continuing professional education (CPE) courses throughout your career in order to renew your license.

 All this may sound challenging, but remember that all the difficulties you face will work to your advantage later on.